Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 - **ninja version 1.8.2** or higher, available at <https://github.com/ninja-build/ninja/releases>.
 There is no installer for this tool.
 You must extract the binary *ninja.exe* from *ninja-win.zip* and place it inside a directory that is inside your `%PATH%` environnement variable, such as `C:\Windows`.
 - **Microsoft Visual Studio** ***14*** (2015) **Express** ("Desktop").
 You can use this link to download the installer: <http://go.microsoft.com/fwlink/?LinkId=615464> This installer is pretty simple (no special options).
 - **git**: we recommand using "Git for Windows" available at <https://gitforwindows.org/>.
-- **Qt 5.10.1** *(this dependency will be built automatically in the future)*.
-You can download the installer here: <http://download.qt.io/new_archive/qt/5.10/5.10.1/qt-opensource-windows-x86-5.10.1.exe>.
+- **Qt 5.12.9** *(this dependency will be built automatically in the future)*.
+You can download the installer here: <https://download.qt.io/official_releases/qt/5.12/5.12.9/>.
 When installing you can keep the suggested installation path.
-Here is a walkthrough of the installer:  click "Next" > "Skip" > "Next" > keep default install path (advised) and click "Next" > Unfold "Qt" then unfold "Qt 5.10.1" and tick "**MSVC 2015 64-bits**" then click "Next" > "Next" > "Install" > wait for it to install then click "Next" > untick "Launch Qt Creator" and click "Finish".
+Here is a walkthrough of the installer.
 - [only for packaging] **NSIS version 3.04** is confirmed to work, NSIS is available at <https://nsis.sourceforge.io/Download>.

 #### Windows build instructions <a name="windows-build-instructions"></a>